Grading and Progress System

-Students are graded as they complete individual units for the curriculum.
-Grades are determined by written and practical examination scores; completion of class work within the given time frame; classroom deportment and participation and subjective teacher evaluation of attitude, interest and effort.
+Students are graded as they complete individual units of the curriculum.
+Grades are determined by written and practical examination scores; completion of class work within the given time frame; classroom deportment and participation; and subjective teacher evaluation of attitude, interest and effort.
 Grades are compiled and checked for satisfactory academic progress each quarter of the total length of a program.

 The Schools grading system is as follows: